8 Ways to Make Money. Spoiler alert: only 3 work

 1) Inherit it

-This is how a small group of families amassed their wealth for decades or even centuries.
-Out of business, power or any other mean, the original wealth is passed down to succeeding generations.
-No doubt, the easiest and fastest way to acquire wealth is to inherit it.
+This is how a small group of families amassed their wealth for centuries.
+Out of business or power, the original wealth is passed down to succeeding generations.
+Undoubtedly, the easiest and fastest way to acquire wealth is to inherit it.
 Clearly, inheriting wealth is mainly a matter of blood; Warren Buffett calls it “the ovarian lottery”.
 You have to be born into the “right” family.
 If you want my take on that, this approach is NOT even worth considering for several reasons:

 My bottom line is that inheritance is out of your control.
 If you have one, take it.
 Otherwise, move on and forget about it!